 If you want to give your pet some Skippy peanut butter, then make sure that it’s only offered in tiny doses and that you monitor their symptoms closely after giving them any type of new food item.

-If you want to give your pet some Skippy peanut butter, then make sure that it’s only offered in minimal doses and that you monitor their symptoms closely after giving them any type of new food item.
 This is because certain dogs are allergic to peanuts, among other things, which can lead to anaphylactic shock in the dog.
 This could be life-threatening for the dog if not addressed quickly enough.
 If your dog has peanut allergies, then it won’t be safe to feed them any type of peanut butter, but if they don’t have any allergies, then there should be no harm in providing them a small amount of peanut butter occasionally.

 If you’re looking for a way to keep your dog occupied with minimal effort on your part, then this is the perfect solution.
 Skippy Natural Peanut Butter comes in an easy-to-use squeeze pouch that’s ideal for dogs of all sizes and ages.
 It also contains 7 grams of protein per serving!
 The peanut butter can be used as training treats or even just eaten plain – it tastes great!
 So next time you need something to fill up Fido’s appetite, reach for some Skippy Natural Peanut Butter instead of their usual kibble.